bevacqua/campaign/README.md

 The default provider included with `campaign` allows us to render layouts and views using [`mustache`][6], but this behavior can be altered to use a custom templating engine.

 To create your own template engine, you'll need to create a module that implements the interface methods found below.
-See [`campaign-jadum`][24] for an example on how you could implementat your own template engine.
+See [`campaign-jadum`][24] for an example on how you could implement your own template engine.

 ```js
 {